marcinjahn/technology-notebook/src/docs/programming/dotnet/functional/dotnet-features.md

 ---
-title: Intro
+title: .NET Functional Features
-description: Functional Programming in C# intro
+description: Functional Programming in C# - features
 tags: .net, asp.net, c#
 lang: en-US
 ---

-# Intro
+# Functional Features of C#

 C# is a multi-paradigm language.
-It allows writing code in a functional style.]
+It allows writing code in a functional style.

-## Language Features

-### Records
+## Records

 Records allow easily to define immutable structures, which is something very important in pure functional languages.